platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/02-containerizing-an-app.md

 # Containerizing an App

+This exercise should take you 30 minutes to complete.

-This lab will walk you through how to containerize an application.
+It will walk you through how to containerize an application.
 You will use a Gradle task provided by Spring Boot Plugin to generate container image.
 Behind the scenes,